-- 12. Where a vacancy arises on the Council of Governors for any reason other than expiry of term of office, the following provisions will apply. - 13.
-Where the vacancy arises amongst the appointed Governors, the Secretary shall request that the appointing organisation appoints a replacement to hold office for the remainder of the term of office. - 14.
-Where the vacancy arises amongst the elected Governors, the Council of Governors shall be at liberty either: - 14.1 to call an election within three months to fill the seat for the remainder of that term of office; or - 14.2 to invite the next highest polling candidate for that seat at the most recent election, who is willing to take office, to fill the seat until the next annual election, at which time the seat will fall vacant and subject to election for any unexpired period of the term of office; or - 14.3 if the unexpired period of the term of office is less than six months, to leave the seat vacant until the next elections are held.
+11. Where a vacancy arises on the Council of Governors for any reason other than expiry of term of office, the following provisions will apply.

+- 12. Where the vacancy arises amongst the appointed Governors, the Secretary shall request that the appointing organisation appoints a replacement to hold office for the remainder of the term of office. - 13.
+Where the vacancy arises amongst the elected Governors, the Council of Governors shall be at liberty either: - 13.1 to call an election within three months to fill the seat for the remainder of that term of office; or - 13.2 if the unexpired period of the term of office is less than six months, to leave the seat vacant until the next elections are held; or - 13.3 to invite the next highest polling candidate for that seat at the most recent election, where that candidate is available and willing to take office, to fill the seat until the next annual election, at which time the seat will fall vacant and subject to election for any unexpired period of the term of office.